OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 #### Signed URLs
 URL Signing for object storage involves using some method or either statically or dynamically generating URLs, which cryptographically guarantee that an entity can access a resource in storage.
 This is best used when direct access to specific user files is necessary or preferred, as there is no file transfer overhead.
 It is advisable to only use this method for user data which is not very sensitive.
-This method can be secure, but falls into some interesting pitfalls.
+This method can be secure, but has notable cons.
 Code injection may still be possible if the method of signed URL generation is custom, dynamic and injectable, and anyone can access the resource anonymously, if given the URL.
-One also must consider if and when the signed URL should expire, adding to the complexity of the approach.
+Developers must also consider if and when the signed URL should expire, adding to the complexity of the approach.

 |                    Pros                   |                    Cons                   |